 Even skeptical scholars today acknowledge that the tomb of Jesus was empty.
 As I mentioned earlier, there is no way Christianity could have spread if Jesus’ tomb was still occupied.
 The Roman authorities or Jewish leaders could have just gone to the tomb and paraded the body around downtown Jerusalem for everyone to see and squashed the whole movement.

-Some critics of the Bible say “The reason why His tomb was empty is because He never even existed.
+Some critics of the Bible say “The reason why the tomb was empty is because He never even existed.
 The whole story about Him being a real person was made up by some clever deceivers back in the first century.”

 Now, you’ll never hear a respected historian or scholar suggest this.
 But the “Jesus is a myth” theory has gained a lot of momentum as of late on the Internet.
 Well, the idea that Jesus never existed is ludicrous!
 Why?
 In addition to the 27 New Testament documents that tell us about Him, there are a wealth of extrabiblical sources that mention Him.
 Did you realize that?